LaserWeb/deprecated-LaserWeb1/README.md

+## Update!

+A very very early public Beta of LASERWEB2 is available!
+See [https://github.com/openhardwarecoza/LaserWeb2](https://github.com/openhardwarecoza/LaserWeb2) for details!

+Please help test LaserWeb2 as well, open issues on https://github.com/openhardwarecoza/LaserWeb2/issues

+LaserWeb2 comes with lots of new features, new serial bridge, tool offset (working on a full CNC cam soon) etc

 ## About

 LaserWeb is a fully functional Laser Cutter Controller which runs over http.
 Multiple serial devices can be connected to control multiple machines.